Home ► RIDE ► FAQs ► Answer

 - The following two checkboxes are for working with 40-track floppies: 40-track drive (Alt+4) when ticked specifies that the drive's nominal cylinder count is 40 (and going beyond this limit may destroy the drive), and Double track distance (Alt+D) when ticked specifies if an 80-track drive should be used as a 40-track drive.
 A warning sign ▲ may wrap both of these checkboxes to indicate potential inconsistency.

 - You should pay a special attention at the pre-compensation which should be determined by the latest method before attempting to format/modify a floppy (see why).
-If not determined or outdated for specific floppy type and/or drive, a warning sign ▲ appears next to the link to determined/update it.
+If not determined or outdated for specific floppy type and/or drive, a warning sign ▲ appears next to the link to determine/update it.

 See also